jrozbicki/slice-vue/README.md

 # slice-vue

-Slice project from another repository rewritten in Vue
+Slice is a tool for sharing expenses equally.

+This version is written in Vue.